 Visual impacts are defined as the change in aesthetic value resulting from the introduction of modifications to the landscape.
 Atlantic initiated consultation with the USFS to identify and evaluate these impacts for the VIA.
-Impact assessment involved four primary steps:
+Impact assessment involved four primary steps, each of which is described below:

-- seen area analysis and identification of Key Observation Points (KOP); - field survey; - simulation or other form of visual analysis to understand post-construction visual conditions; and - preparation of this report, summarizing visual conditions and impacts.
+- Identify potentially visible areas based on terrain only by preparing "seen area" analysis, and identify Key Observation Points (KOP) in seen areas; - Conduct field surveys to determine the extent to which existing natural and human-made features allow views from each KOP to the ACP project; - Prepare simulations or other form of visual analysis to determine whether post-ACP visual conditions will meet SIOs; and - Prepare SIA report, summarizing visual conditions and impacts.